Premchandyadav369/AETHER/README.md

 Yes — the ESM-2 embedding pipeline accepts any protein sequence.
 Full 3Dmol.js visualization and curated pocket detection currently require a PDB structure; adding one follows the pattern in `aether-ramiv4/`.

 **Q: What's the difference between the classical ML models and the GNN?**
 The classical models (Random Forest, XGBoost, LightGBM, CatBoost) run on hand-engineered descriptors (Mordred/Morgan fingerprints) and serve as fast, interpretable baselines.
 The GNN/cross-attention stack learns its own representation directly from molecular graphs and protein sequences, and is the model reported in the main benchmark tables.
+In the verified V10.5 OMEGA notebook runs, Random Forest currently edges out the GNN ensemble on the lighter-profile BBBP task (0.8043 vs. 0.7538–0.7624 AUC) — the GNN stack's advantage shows up most clearly on the DTI regression tasks once GraphCL/InfoNCE pretraining is engaged (see Run B's R² jump above), not on this particular small classification task.

 **Q: How do I regenerate the numbers in this README?**
-Every benchmark table has a corresponding script under `benchmarks/` (see [Directory Structure](#-directory-structure)) — run it with the dataset/split/seed flags shown in [Quick Start](#-quick-start) to reproduce or update a result.
+Every V7 platform benchmark table has a corresponding script under `benchmarks/` (see [Directory Structure](#-directory-structure)) — run it with the dataset/split/seed flags shown in [Quick Start](#-quick-start) to reproduce or update a result.
+Every V10.5 OMEGA number comes from `notebooks/aether_rami_v10_5_omega.ipynb` — re-run it top to bottom on a 2×T4-class Kaggle session (or export to a script, see Quick Start §7) to reproduce Run A/B-style output; expect some run-to-run variance as documented above.

+**Q: Why does Run A show a *negative* R² on two DTI tasks — is that a bug?**
+No — it's real and it's documented on purpose.
+A negative R² means the model performed worse than simply predicting the mean pKd for every molecule.
+It happened because GraphCL/InfoNCE contrastive pretraining did not engage during that particular run, so the foundation embeddings feeding those three small (436–2,855 row) DTI regression tasks were weaker than usual.
+Run B, with pretraining engaged, resolves it (R² 0.546–0.823).
+This is kept in the README specifically to illustrate what pretraining is *for*, not edited out.

+**Q: Which run's numbers should I cite if I only want one?**
+Cite Run B (the "best run") as the headline verified result, but link or footnote Run A too — reporting only the better of two runs without disclosing the other is exactly the kind of selective reporting this README's numbers-honesty policy is designed to avoid.

 ---